What other names is L-carnitine known by?

 , leg pain

-Some people use L-carnitine for muscle disorders associated with certain AIDS
+Some people use L-carnitine by mouth for muscle disorders associated with certain AIDS

 medications, difficulty fathering a child (male infertility